Back

 Step 1: Do the inverse of any addition or subtraction.

-This is a picture of the equation negative nine-eighths plus g equals negative three-eighths.
-There is a vertical dashed line through the equal sign.
-“Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
-Positive nine-eighths is written below the negative nine-eighths on the left-hand side and below the negative three-eighths on the right-hand side.
+A picture of the equation negative nine-eighths plus g equals negative three-eighths.
+There is a vertical dashed line through the equal sign separating the left and right sides of the equation.
+Positive nine-eighths is written both below the negative nine-eighths on the left-hand side and below the negative three-eighths on the right-hand side.

 The left side of the equation: